dsuh93/Rails-2-Study-guide/library_demo/README.md

 - if you're having any other issues, please leave a comment in the github repo, or let Dave know directly.

 # Basic Instructions
++ Start with Routes
+    - what is the one-liner that you can write to include all routes for your controllers?
+    - which controller actions do you *only* want?

-+ Start with Controller Actions
++  Then, with Controller Actions
     - define methods for:
         - `index`
         - `show`